zencart/documentation/content/user/first_steps/server_requirements.md

 *   See the detailed version-compatibility details in the sections below.
 *   Keep in mind that for security compliance, you should always use a PCI Compliant version of each of these required software components.
 That means using a ZC version that's compatible with those software component versions, too!

-## SSL, OpenSSL, cURL

-*   Zen Cart requires cURL to be installed/compiled into PHP with OpenSSL.
-If this capability is not available, a message to that effect will be displayed during the initial installation's system-inspection, however it will still allow installation anyway.
-It is up to you to ensure cURL is enabled.
-Consult your hosting company for assistance.
-*   You should always use HTTPS (SSL) on your store.
-Yes, [you really do need an SSL certificate](/user/first_steps/yes_you_need_ssl/).
-Be sure to regularly test your site's SSL (https) using [www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/index.html) and have your hosting company resolve all reported issues.
-If your hosting company doesn't know how to resolve the issues to at least a "B" rating, find another hosting company.

 ## PHP Version

 The following table shows the PHP versions compatible with each version of Zen Cart.